-In many ways, 2017 is looking up for financial institutions.
+In many ways, 2017 is looking positive for financial institutions.
 Quarterly net income is trending upward, lending is up, the stock market is up, unemployment is down, interest rates have started to rise, etc.

 In other ways, however, there are reasons for caution.
 It has been nearly nine years since the last major economic downturn, and the sharp increase in lending portends the possibility of a correction of sorts.
 In addition, there were fewer unicorns (startups valued at over $1 billion) in 2016 than in prior years, signifying less enthusiasm from venture capitalists.